balinth0rvath/CarND-Traffic-Sign-Classifier/writeup.md

  #### 2. Include an exploratory visualization of the dataset.

  I have made two visualization image.
-The first one shows each sign class, the second one describes the data set population by unique classes
+The first one shows each sign classes, the second one describes the data set population by unique classes

  Unique classes
  ![alt text][image2]

- Occurences by unique classes in each set
+ Occurences by unique classes in each set.
+It should be noted that there are peaks on some class types in the training set, It could affect the result.
  ![alt text][image1]

  ### Design and Test a Model Architecture